Vialladr/Integrator-project-Ferrand-Vialle_Final/Tools/pyDatView/README.md

 ```

 ## Adding more file formats
 File formats can be added by implementing a subclass of `pydatview/io/File.py`, for instance `pydatview/io/VTKFile.py`.
 Existing examples are found in the folder `pydatview/io`.
 Once implemented the fileformat needs to be registered in `pydatview/io/__init__.py` by adding an import line at the beginning of this script and adding a line in the function `fileFormats()` of the form `formats.append(FileFormat(VTKFile))`

 If you believe your fileformat will be beneficial to the wind energy community, we recommend to also add your file format to the [weio](http://github.com/ebranlard/weio/) repository.
 Follow the procedure mentioned in the README of the weio repository (in particualr adding unit tests and minimalistic example files).

-## Contributing
-Any contributions to this project are welcome!
-If you find this project useful, you can also buy me a coffee (donate a small amount) with the link below: